bbauska/LFS171x/README.md

 <h3>Hyperledger (Navroop Sahdev)</h3>
 Hyperledger is an open source effort created to advance cross-industry blockchain technologies.

 It's a global collaboration hosted by The Linux Foundation that encompasses various industries and organizations worldwide.

 You may think of Hyperledger as an operating system for marketplaces, data sharing networks, microcurrencies, and decentralized digital communities.

 A shared goal is to significantly reduce the cost and complexity of doing business.

 Hyperledger blockchains are permissioned blockchains, which means that the parties that join the network are generally authenticated via an identity module.

 Essentially, Hyperledger blockchains are specifically designed to be enterprise solutions.

 If you look at permissionless blockchains, like the Bitcoin blockchain or the Ethereum blockchain, anyone can join the network, which means there would invariably be some malicious actors within the network.

 Hyperledger reduces these security risks, and ensures that only the parties that want to transact are the ones that are part of the transaction.

 Rather than displaying the record of the transactions to the whole network, they remain within the parties involved.

-So, Hyperledger provides all the capabilities of blockchain architecture, data privacy, information sharing, immutability, with a full stack of security protocols, all for the enterprise.
+Hyperledger provides all the capabilities of blockchain architecture, data privacy, information sharing, immutability, with a full stack of security protocols, all for the enterprise.

 **[`^        back to top        ^`](#table-of-contents)**

 <h3 id="ch2-2">2.2 Hyperledger</h3>

 [Hyperledger](https://www.hyperledger.org/about) incubates and promotes a range of business blockchain technologies, including distributed ledger frameworks, smart contract engines, client libraries, graphical interfaces, utility libraries, and sample applications.

 Hosted by The Linux Foundation, collaborators include industry leaders in technology, finance, banking, supply chain management, manufacturing, and IoT.

 As of November 2020, there are 16 projects in the Hyperledger greenhouse, six of which are distributed ledger and domain specific frameworks.

 The other 10 projects are tools and libraries that support these frameworks.

 <!------------------------------------------------------------------------------------------------>
 <!----------------- Hyperledger ---------------->